aiven/aiven-docs/docs/products/opensearch/concepts/users-access-controls.md

 -   `logs_201901*/read`
 -   `logs_2019*/admin`

-This set of rules would allow the service user to:
+This set of rules allows the user to:

 -   Add documents to `events_2018` (second rule)
 -   Retrieve and search documents from `logs_20171230` (first rule)